shutterstock_1880314864.jpg

 Applicants are required to participate in training – feedback from adopters is that they really value the opportunity, with others, to think in detail about the skills they will need and the children needing adoption

-• The different paths of adopters to adoption
+· The different paths of adopters to adoption

-• The qualities and capacities adopters need
+· The qualities and capacities adopters need

 Training is delivered by Qualified Social Workers and supplemented by experienced adopters who share their first-hand experiences of adoption.
+The training allows us to support you and tailor any additional learning to your needs and inform your assessment.

 Adopt North East also represents the voices of children and birth families within the presentation.

 • Adopt North East provides preparation and training specifically for prospective adopters who may wish to consider expanding their family through Early Permanence.
 All prospective adopters who are interested in learning more about Early Permanence are encouraged to join our two-day training course.
-To attend this training, you must have firstly attended Stage 1 training.
+To attend this training, you must have firstly attended Stage 1 training. (see suggested training timeline)

 The two-day training aims to share in-depth information about what Early Permanence means, whilst also discussing the benefits and challenges, and specifically the role of a foster carer.